 Founded in 2009, SIT is Singapore’s first university of applied learning.
 Recently, a bill was passed in the Singaporean Parliament making it an autonomous university, thus allowing it to confer its own degrees to students.
 The college is validated by the University of Glasgow.

 The university will be integrated with a creative industry cluster built by JTC Corporation in Punggol Downtown and Northshore district.
 Singapore Institute of Technology also launched Enterprise & Innovation Hub (E&I Hub) to help industries to work with SIT students, professional officers and faculty to manage industry projects and projects developed through the Integrated Work Study Programme.
 The applied learning curriculum at the Singapore Institute of Technology provides the ideal platform for scholars to thrive in their respective industries.

-SIT offers Bachelor of Arts with Honours in Interior Design.
+One of the best colleges for interior design in Singapore, SIT offers Bachelor of Arts with Honours in Interior Design.
 The duration of the program is 2 years.
 Also, the program has 3 intakes in September, January and May.